Xhynk/content-mask/readme.txt

  - Please confirm you're allowed to utilize and embed the content before using any particular URL, don't Content Mask any content you don't have license to share or use.

- - Content embedded using the Download method is cached using the [WordPress Transients API](https://codex.wordpress.org/Transients_API) for 4 hours to prevent hammering the host URL with additional traffic.
+ - Content embedded using the Download method is cached using the [WordPress Transients API](https://codex.wordpress.org/Transients_API) for 4 hours by default to prevent hammering the host URL with additional traffic.
 If the content is updated and you would like a fresh copy, you may just click the "Update" button on the Page, Post, or Custom Post Type to refresh the transient.
+You may also change the cache expiration timer per page.

  - You may use the Transients Manager plugin to manage transients stored with the Download method.
 All Content Mask related transients contain the prefix "content_mask-" plus a stripped version of the Content Mask URL, such as "content_mask-httpxhynkcom".